dotnet/winforms/Documentation/testing.md

 * To see the actual test(s) that failed, along with their error message(s), open the .html file that is displayed in the error message (which is always under `artifacts\TestResults`)

 ### Testing from Visual Studio
-To test from Visual Studio, open WinForms.sln in Visual Studio and test how you normally would (using the Test Explorer, for example)
+To test from Visual Studio, open Winforms.sln in Visual Studio and test how you normally would (using the Test Explorer, for example)

 ### Troubleshooting Visual Studio test errors
 * When testing from Visual Studio, test errors show up as normal in the test explorer.